OpenChannelSSD/documentation/docs/api.md

       nvm_submit_ppa - Submits a list of ppas to device synchronously. nvm_end_io - Complete a nvm_rq request

-Please see the each functions documentation separately for their parameters and description.
+Please see the each function documentation for its parameters and description.

 Examples of how to invoke the APIs is found in

     Media manager
       gennvm - /drivers/lightnvm/gennvm.c

     Target
       rrpc - /drivers/lightnvm/rrpc.c

     Device-side
       NVMe - /drivers/nvme/host/lightnvm.c
       null_blk - /drivers/block/null_blk.c